Purab93/insticator-cookie/README.md

 - utils.js file is for some utility functions that are used.

 ### Initialisation & Parameters
+- Initialisation can be seen in index.js file
 - InsticatorSession class can take 3 values as of now
   - thresholdTime: which defines the inactivity time in minutes to wait before the cookie expires (default : 30 mins)
   - customActiveEvents: apart from the default values for events to check inactivity of a user, one can add more custom events which will be binded to the window. (default : ["mousemove", "mousedown", "keypress", "DOMMouseScroll", "mousewheel", "touchmove", "MSPointerMove"])